dawid-sz/k9spartan/README.md

 - changed the colors of each section
 - faq section added
 - adjusting JS code to work also in tablet mode

+06.04.2024
+- added info bar in red color for upcoming events